e-floran/bb-ntscout/README.md

 ## Stored data

-- the data is stored in a database?
-Tables schemas can be found in the app/utils/database/tables_create.sql file
+- the data is stored in a database.
+Tables schemas can be found in the app/utils/database folder.

 ## Scripts

 - in the scripts folder, scripts have bben created to fetch data that must be fetched each week : gameshape and dmi
 - update-players-data.ts get all players from the games played by all national teams this season
 - checkNewPlayers.ts is intended to be used after national teams games on monday, to check all national teams last game and see if there are new players to add
-- fridayScript.ts add a new entry for each player in the app/data/players folder, in their weeks array.
+- fridayScript.ts add a new entry for each player in the player_weeks table.
-- fetch-players-bbapi.ts use another API of Buzzerbeater to get complete players profiles if they are on the transfer market at the time of the script.
+- fetch-players-bbapi.ts use another API of Buzzerbeater to get complete players profiles if they are on the transfer market at the time of the script and save it in the scoutings table.